Field ReferenceInventory

 • Tank — has capacity.
 Used for liquid in process (mash tuns, fermenters, blending tanks).
 When capacity is set, the system warns if a transfer would exceed it.

-Inventory + production
+Inventory and production

-A production batch reads inventory the same way you would: it picks available lots of each ingredient and decrements remaining_quantity as it consumes them.
+A production batch reads inventory the same way you would: it picks Available lots of each ingredient and decrements remaining quantity as it consumes them.
 Lot selection follows FEFO by default — earliest-expiring lot first — but operators can override during batch creation if they need to clear a specific lot.

-Inventory + compliance
+Inventory and compliance

-For TTB-regulated products, lot traceability is legally required. vestl never deletes a lot — consumed and expired lots stay on the books indefinitely so the trail from finished bottle to source ingredient can be reconstructed years later.
+For TTB-regulated products, lot traceability is legally required. vestl never deletes a lot — Consumed and Expired lots stay on the books indefinitely so the trail from finished bottle to source ingredient can be reconstructed years later.

 Quarantine status and quarantine reasons are also part of the audit trail.
 If a lot was held for a compliance reason and then released, the audit log shows the hold, the reason, the release, and who released it.